-It would be easy to see this attitude as a natural progression of the Age of Enlightenment over the past three or four hundred years, a predictable movement from the initial stages of declaring individual freedom from systemic oppression to a situation of the license of individual freedom blotting out any civic or civil responsibility.
-It would be, and is, easy to see that, but however true that may be there is more to the story than just the past three or four hundred years.
+It would be easy to see this attitude as a result of recent moves in both parenting and our education system, or even a natural progression of the Age of Enlightenment over the past three or four hundred years; to understand it as a predictable movement from the initial stages of declaring individual freedom from systemic oppression to a situation of the license of individual freedom blotting out any civic or civil responsibility.
+It would be - and is - easy to see that, but however true that may be there is more to the story than just the past three or four hundred years.